silverbackmarketing/ai-readiness/README.md

 ---

+## What is the AI Readiness Kit?

+The AI Readiness Kit is a free, open-source set of **17 structured files you deploy at the root of your website** — `robots.txt`, `ai.txt`, `llms.txt`, schema, RAG indexes, and more — that tell ChatGPT, Claude, Gemini, and Perplexity exactly who you are, what you offer, and how to represent you.
+Generate the whole set, tailored to any site, with a single command.
+Free forever (MIT); install with `npx` or run it over MCP with no install.

+---

 ## Why AI readiness

 When someone wants a product recommendation, a service provider, or a straight answer, they often ask ChatGPT, Claude, Gemini, or Perplexity **before** they ever visit a website.
 If you are not giving those systems clear, current signals, they guess — and they often guess wrong.